paulcwarren/openvpn-bosh-release/README.md

       # allow VPN traffic to talk to a specific server
       - "POSTROUTING -t nat -s 192.0.2.0/24 -d 10.10.2.100/32 -j MASQUERADE

-You might need to assign a particular IP address to a particular VPN client...
+You might need to assign a specific IP address to a specific VPN client...

     properties.openvpn.ccd:
       -